-Appeals Agreement is the process of appeals that allows a customer to appeal a parking citation and/or tow believed to have been issued in error.
+Appeals Agreement: Warnings or Courtesy Notices may not be appealed.
+The process of appeals allows a customer to appeal a parking citation and/or tow believed to have been issued in error.
+The revocation of parking privileges may be appealed to the Traffice Board of Appeals.
 If valid documentation is needed to substantiate the appeal, it must be provided at the same time the appeal is submitted.
-The appeal must be submitted within 10 business days of the issue date of the citation or the appeal will not be considered for review.
+The appeal must be submitted within 10 business days of the date the ticket is issued, date of tow or revocation of privileges, or the appeal will not be considered for review.

 The following reasons are considered frivolous and will not be considered as basis for appeal:

 - Only parked illegally for a short period of time;

 - There were many spaces available, therefore I was not taking anyone's parking space;

 - Inability to pay the amount of the fine;

 - Lack of knowledge of the regulations, for example, new to campus, have not reviewed regulations, didn't see the lot restriction sign;

 - Other vehicles were parked improperly;